OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Abstract

 \section{Abstract}

-Image classification is a fundamental building block for a majority of computer vision applications.
-With the growing popularity and capacity of machine learning models, people can easily access trained image classifiers as a service online or offline.
-However, model use comes with a cost and classifiers of higher capacity usually incur higher inference costs.
-To harness the respective strengths of different classifiers, we propose a principled approach, \ours, to compute the best classifier assignment strategy over image classification queries (termed as the \textit{optimal model portfolio}) so that the aggregated accuracy is maximized, under user-specified cost budgets.
+Classification tasks play a fundamental role in various applications, spanning domains such as healthcare, natural language processing and computer vision.
+With the growing popularity and capacity of machine learning models, people can easily access trained classifiers as a service online or offline.
+However, model use comes with a cost and classifiers of higher capacity (such as large foundation models) usually incur higher inference costs.
+To harness the respective strengths of different classifiers, we propose a principled approach, \ours, to compute the best classifier assignment strategy over classification queries (termed as the \textit{optimal model portfolio}) so that the aggregated accuracy is maximized, under user-specified cost budgets.
 Our approach uses an \textit{unbiased} and \textit{low-variance} accuracy estimator and effectively computes the optimal solution by solving an integer linear programming problem.
 On a variety of real-world datasets, \ours achieves $40\%$ cost reduction with little to no accuracy drop.